Cessna A-37 Dragonfly: Other Latin American countries

 The Guatemalan Air Force flew the A-37 in extensive counter-insurgency operations throughout the 1970s-1990s, losing one aircraft in action in 1985.
-It has also been widely used for counter-narcotics operations.
+The type has also been widely used for counter-narcotics operations.

-On 20 April 2001, a Peruvian Air Force A-37B Dragonfly shot down a civilian Cessna A185E floatplane with a minigun under surveillance by CIA controllers who advised against engaging.
+During the mid-1970s, 36 A-37Bs were procured for the Peruvian Air Force.
+On 10 February 1995, a Peruvian A-37 was shot down by an Ecuadorian Air Force IAI Kfir over a border dispute.
+On 20 April 2001, a Peruvian A-37B shot down a civilian Cessna A185E floatplane with a minigun under surveillance by CIA controllers who advised against engaging.
 The Peruvian controller had the final authority in this situation, and he believed that the flight was carrying drugs out of the country, and so ordered the A-37 pilot to open fire.
 As a result a US missionary and her daughter were killed.
 The Cessna A185E crash landed in a river where locals in their boats helped the passengers.